waldur/waldur-docs/docs/about/reporting-issues.md

 This information will help us determine which component is affected and guide you on additional details we might need.

-## Required Information for All Issues
+## Required information for all issues

 The following information is helpful for troubleshooting any issue: